glutt28/TUBES1-STIGMA/README.md

     chmod +x run-bots.sh
     ```

-#### Note:
+#### Note

 - If you run multiple bots, make sure each emails and names are unique
 - The email could be anything as long as it follows a correct email syntax
 - The name, and password could be anything without any space

 ## Credits 🪙

-This repository is adapted from https://github.com/Etimo/diamonds2
+This repository is adapted from <https://github.com/Etimo/diamonds2>

 Some code in this repository is adjusted to fix some issues in the original repository and to adapt to the requirements of Algorithm Strategies course (IF2211), Informatics Undergraduate Program, ITB.